thindil/steamsky/bin/doc/MODDING.md

       `amount`.
 If ship should have more than one that same mobile and amount should be random, add attributes `minamount` for minimum amount of that mobile and attribute `maxamount` for maximum amount of that mobile.
-    - Optional attribute `action`: what to do with this memeber.
+    - Optional attribute `action`: What to do with this memeber.
 Possible values are: "add" (add this member, default option), "remove" (remove this member) or "update" (update selected member).